mverleg/file_shred/README.rst

 * Rename repeatedly to hide that the file ever existed.
 * Remove access adn modification date.

-.. note :: There are no security guarantees, and the author is not a professional security expert.
-Use at your own risk.
+_There are no security guarantees, and the author is not a professional security expert.
+Use at your own risk._

 Keep in mind that: